This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 In both scenarios, ensuring that all stakeholders understand and agree on the taxonomy is critical to success.

 Another success measure is required accuracy.
-According to the State of FinOps findings, mature FinOps practices report variances of +/- 5%, Finance driven budgets and forecasts may require anywhere between 3-5% accuracy.
+According to the State of FinOps survey, mature FinOps practices report variances of +/- 5%, Finance driven budgets and forecasts may require anywhere between 3-5% accuracy.
 This may be another area to normalize language, expectations, and metrics as this may be a difficult threshold for FinOps practitioners.
 Communication and collaboration on this topic will help all stakeholders find a balance.

 Forecasting for what?

 Similar to agreeing on terminology, have a shared understanding of what is being forecasted and why it is critical.
-A FinOps team is going to be able to provide critical insights into cloud spend and usage, but may not be much help for on-premise expenses.
+A FinOps team is going to be able to provide critical insights into cloud spend and usage, but may not be much help for on-premises expenses.

-Similarly, the data being collected will be different depending on factors such as if it is for a specific budget exercise, CapEx purchase or software/license renewal, etc..
+Similarly, the data being collected will be different depending on factors such as if it is for a specific budget exercise, CapEx purchase or software/license renewal, etc.

 Migration / Hybrid